Zhann/kickstart.nvim/README.md

 ### Modifying Existing Plugins

-Each plugin has its own file in `lua/zhann/plugins/`.
-Simply edit the relevant file and restart Neovim.
+For deeper customization beyond the common settings, each plugin has its own file in `lua/zhann/plugins/`.
+Edit the relevant file and restart Neovim.

 ## Credits